Nahanni National Park Reserve: Geography

-There are several different landforms in the park that have taken millions of years to form, and give it a diversity not seen in any other national park in Canada.
-Sediment left by an ancient inland sea 500-200 million years ago had since become pressed into layers of rock.
-These layers were stacked about 6 km deep and are peppered with fossils, remnants of these ancient sea beds.
-As the continents shifted, the North American and Pacific Plates collided, the force of which pushed the layers of rock upwards.
-Ridges of rock bent and broke, leaving behind the ranges seen today.
-This same action also caused volcanic activity, sending molten lava into but not through the sedimentary rock.
-While there are no volcanoes in the park, towers of heated rock called igneous batholiths were sent upwards, pushing the sediment further up.
-The top layer of sedimentary rock was eventually worn away, resulting in granite towers that form the Ragged Range.
+There are several different landforms in the park that have taken millions of years to form, giving it a topographical diversity not seen in any other national park in Canada.
+Sediments, left by an ancient inland sea present some 500–200 million years ago, have since become pressed into coloured layers of rock.
+These layers, stacked about 6 km deep, are peppered with fossilised remnants of the varied organisms that once swam the ancient seas, beginning well before the time of the dinosaurs.
+As the continents shifted, the North American and Pacific Plates collided, the force of which forced layers of rock upwards.
+Ridges of rock thus bent and broke, leaving behind the mountain ranges seen today.
+This same action also causes volcanic activity, sending magma into (but not through) the sedimentary rock.
+While there are no active volcanoes in the park, towers of heated rock (igneous batholiths) were sent upwards, pushing the sediment further up.
+The top layer of sedimentary rock was eventually worn-away, resulting in granite towers that form the Ragged Range.

-Over the last 2 million years, glaciers have covered most of North America, creating most of the land formations seen today.
-While previous ice ages affected the park area, the most recent, the Wisconsin Ice Age (85,000-10,000 years ago), touched only the most western and eastern parts of the park.
+Over the last two million years, glaciers covered most of North America, creating most of the land formations seen on the continent today.
+While previous ice ages affected the park area, the most recent, the Wisconsin Ice Age (85,000–10,000 years ago), touched only the most western and eastern parts of the park.
 This has left many geological features in the park much more time to develop than most of North America had.

 The central feature of the park is the South Nahanni River which runs the length of the park, beginning near Moose Ponds and ending when it meets the Liard River near Nahanni Butte.
 The South Nahanni is a rare example of an antecedent river.
-The mountains rose slowly enough, and the river was powerful enough, that the river maintained its course over its history, meaning it has approximately the same path today as it did before the mountains rose.
+The mountains rose slowly enough, and the river was powerful enough, that it maintained its course over its history, meaning it has approximately the same path today as it did before the mountains rose.
 As the river was meandering, the canyons it carved while entrenching also meander.
 Most visitors only visit the portions from Virginia Falls (Nailicho) down.